CBD Oil: Safety and Benefits of CBD

 As of today, experts aren’t completely sure how CBDs interact with the ECS, but they do know that they don’t bind to CB1 or CB2 receptors the way THC does.

-What some research suggest is that Cannabidiol (CBD) may influence the receptors, CB1 and CB2, in a similar way as the endocannabinoids do.
+What some research suggest is that Cannabidiol (CBD) may influence and stimulate the receptors, CB1 and CB2, in a similar way as the endocannabinoids do.

 More research is needed, but the idea is that the use of CBD could promote an array of potential positive results: support stability of the body’s internal processes, proper inflammation and immune system responses, healthy appetite and digestion function, pain management, a positive mood and proper cognitive function.